ilhamtester/API-Automation/README.md

-im doing automation test with mocha , mochawesome , validation json schema on resres.in
+im doing automation test with mocha , mochawesome , validation json schema on reqres.in